Tevazu/Tevazu/README.md

 - 👋 Hey, I'm Yusuf and this is a little bit of me...
 - 👀 I’m interested in learning new programming languages and seeing how far I reach in programming every step I take.
+I'm a student of Computer Programming department in Istanbul Aydin University.
-- 🌱 I’m currently learning Python/PyQt5
+- 🌱 I’m currently learning OpenCV.

 - 📫 How to reach me: yusuf-python@hotmail.com